 Enable Click this to enable this entry.

-Call Direction Determine the direction for the phone call, IN - incoming call, calls.

-OUT-outgoing call, IN & OUT - both incoming and outgoing
+Call Direction Determine the direction for the phone call, IN - incoming call, OUT-outgoing call, IN & OUT - both incoming and outgoing calls.

 Barring Type Determine the type of the VoIP phone call, URI/URL or number.
-It will bring out different setting options.